The Outbreak of Thermal Pollution

 Day-to-day operations in industrial plants can induce this process.
 It denotes a chemical process in living things, specifically involving biomolecules.

-To expound further, the encompassing water temperature is the fundamental unit that allows aquatic fauna and certain vegetation, such as flora, to exist, grow, and survive.
-Due to the damaging effects of thermal pollution, the amount of dissolved oxygen in the water diminishes significantly.
+To elaborate, the surrounding water temperature is the fundamental factor that allows aquatic fauna and certain vegetation, such as flora, to exist, grow, and survive.
+Due to the damaging effects of thermal pollution, dissolved oxygen levels in the water decline significantly.

 As we all know, many aquatic species rely on this oxygen for survival.
 However, it can also threaten fish larvae and eggs and kill certain fish species with a very limited tolerance for abrupt changes in water temperature.